← Back to our Blog

 Refunds May be Smaller This Year

-Congress has not extended certain enhanced tax credits and this could lead to smaller refunds, and possibly a balance due for 2022 tax returns.
+Congress did not extend certain enhanced tax credits in the American Rescue Plan targeting those impacted by the Covid pandemic.
+This could lead to smaller refunds and possibly a balance due for tax year 2022 tax returns.
 The key changes are summarized below.

 2021 Maximum 2022 Maximum